TobikoData/sqlmesh/docs/comparisons.md

 ### Environments
 Development and staging environments in dbt are costly to make and not fully representative of what will go into production.

 The standard approach to creating a new environment in dbt is to rerun your entire warehouse in a new environment.
 This may work at small scales, but even then it wastes time and money.

+The first part of running a data transformation system is repeatedly iterating through three steps: create or modify model code, execute the models, evaluate the outputs.
+Practitioners may repeat these steps many times in a day's work.

+These steps incur costs to organizations: compute costs to run the models and staff time spent waiting on them to run.
+Inefficiencies compound rapidly because the steps are repeated so frequently. dbt's default full refresh approach leads to the most costly version of this loop: recomputing every model every time.

+SQLMesh takes another approach.
+It examines the code modifications and the dependency structure among the models to determine which models are affected -- and executes only those models.
+This results in the least costly version of the loop: computing only what is required every time through.

-SQLMesh provides efficient isolated environments with [Virtual Data Marts](./concepts/plans.md#plan-application).
+This enables SQLMesh to provide efficient isolated environments with [Virtual Data Marts](./concepts/plans.md#plan-application).
 Environments in dbt cost compute and storage, but creating a development environment in SQLMesh is free -- you can quickly access a full replica of any other environment with a single command.

 Additionally, SQLMesh ensures that promotion of staging environments to production is predictable and consistent.
 There is no concept of promotion in dbt, so queries are all rerun when it's time to deploy something.
 In SQLMesh, promotions are simple pointer swaps so there is no wasted compute.

 ### Incremental models
 Implementing incremental models is difficult and error-prone in dbt because it does not keep track of state.

 #### Complexity
 Since there is no state in dbt, users must write and maintain subqueries to find missing date boundaries themselves: